eezstreet/SWATEliteForce/README.md

 - You can no longer ready in Multiplayer while your equipment is over weight or bulk.
 - If your equipment is over weight in multiplayer, it will be replaced with the default loadout.
 - Mapmakers now have the ability for Rosters (bombs/enemies/hostages/etc) to be based on difficulty level.
+- The scoring system has been changed.
+There is no longer a bonus for no suspects incapacitated or killed.
+Elite difficulty now requires 90 instead of 95 score to complete.
 - Fixed TSS bug: Known locked/wedged doors weren't being taken into account when a suspect evaluates if it should flee.
 - Fixed TSS bug: Glitchy arrests with No Armor
 - Fixed TSS bug: Optiwand glitchy in multiplayer when near doors (unverified)